jouk0/Purkkiin.fi/README.md

 To build production run `npm run production`.
 Move files from dist/mp3ToVideo to backend mp3ToVideo folder.

+To create https certificates run `certbot certonly` and move privkey.pem and fullchain.pem to backend cert folder.

 Run `cd backend` and run `node server.js` on the backend folder.

 ## Dependencies